burakkiymaz/text2binary/README.md

 You can convert your text to binary or binary to text.

-Do not forget visit my website http://www.burakkiymaz.com/
+Do not forget to visit my website http://www.burakkiymaz.com/

 Thank you.